BunnySoCrazy/LA-DocFlatten/README.md

 # LA-DocFlatten
-Code and Dataset for our paper: Layout-Aware Single-Image Document Flattening
+Code and Dataset for our paper _Layout-Aware Single-Image Document Flattening_

 ## Results on benchmarks